zumasys/docs/site/docs/jbase/emulation-revision/README.md

 ```

-,will be evaluated the same as:
+will be evaluated the same as:

 ```
 List MD WITH *A1 't' OR WITH *A2'115'